If you own a pontoon boat, then you know that it comes with many perks. However, you also know the struggles of maintaining the pontoon boat.

 The other concern is stability.
 There have been some instances where sea legs have tipped over.

-Though this could have been because of improper use of the sea legs.
-If you are not mindful of where you are planting the legs, you could end up in mud or on a rocky bottom.
+Though this could have been because of improper use of the sea legs, if you are not mindful of planting the legs, you could end up in mud or on a rocky bottom.
 Both can make your sea legs unstable.

 How Much Do Pontoon Sea Legs Cost